csarsantos96/PythonDataAnalysis/Data Handling and Processing/Data Collection/DataCollection.md

 * Apply web page data extraction techniques using `BeautifulSoup`.

 * Analyze the structure of an HTML page to identify and count specific elements.

+* Understand the concept and importance of APIs for data collection.

+* Apply HTTP methods (GET and POST) to send and receive data via API.

+* Analyze API responses and manipulate JSON data in Python.